• Struggle to pay attention to details or find yourself making careless mistakes?

 Parenting a child with ADD/ADHD

 Parenting a child with ADD/ADHD can be challenging and overwhelming.
 Parents may struggle with feelings of guilt, frustration, and helplessness as they try to support their children's needs while also managing their own emotions and responsibilities.
 They may face difficulties with maintaining consistent routines, managing impulsive behavior, and addressing academic or social challenges.
 Additionally, parents may face stigma or misunderstanding from others who do not fully understand the impact of ADD/ADHD on their child and family.
 It is important for parents to seek support from healthcare providers, mental health professionals, and support groups to help navigate the challenges of parenting a child with ADD/ADHD.
+Contact our office today to get started with a full assessment and comprehensive testing for your child ages 6-17 years old.

 Final thoughts